Benjamin Butler: Financial dealings

 Much of the Butler-managed Norfolk trade was via the Dismal Swamp Canal to six northeastern counties in North Carolina separated from the rest of the state by Albemarle Sound and the Chowan River.
 Although cotton was not a major crop, area farmers purchased bales from the Confederate government and took them through the lines where they would be traded for "family supplies."
 Generally, the Southerners returned with salt, sugar, cash, and miscellaneous supplies.
 They used the salt to preserve butchered pork, which they sold to the Confederate commissary.
 After Atlantic-blockaded ports such as Charleston and Wilmington were captured, this route supplied about ten thousand pounds of bacon, sugar, coffee, and codfish daily to Lee's army.
 Ironically, Grant was trying to cut off Lee's supplies from the Confederacy when Lee's provender was almost entirely furnished from Yankee sources through Butler-controlled Norfolk.
 Grant wrote of the issue, "Whilst the army was holding Lee in Richmond and Petersburg, I found ...
 [Lee] ... was receiving supplies, either through the inefficiency or permission of [an] officer selected by General Butler ... from Norfolk through the Albemarle and Chesapeake Canal."

 Butler's replacement, Major General George H. Gordon, was appalled at the nature of the ongoing trade.
-Reports were circulating that $100,000 of goods daily left Norfolk for Rebel armies.
+Reports were circulating that $100,000 in goods daily left Norfolk for Rebel armies.
 Grant instructed Gordon to investigate the prior trading practices at Norfolk, after which Gordon released a sixty-page indictment of Butler and his cohorts.
 It concluded that Butler associates, such as Hildreth and Shepley, were responsible for supplies from Butler's district pouring "directly into the departments of the Rebel Commissary and Quartermaster."
 Some Butler associates sold permits for cross-line trafficking for a fee.
 Gordon's report received little publicity, because of the end of the war and Lincoln's assassination.